Ignatian Leaders Scholarship

 The Ignatian Leaders Scholarship takes its name from Saint Ignatius of Loyola, the founder of the Society of Jesus.
 Ignatius was born in 1491 in Azpeitia, a town in northern Spain.
 From early youth, he fashioned himself a romantic courtier and soldier, but an injury suffered in the battle of Pamplona in 1521 changed his life forever.
 Recuperating from his injuries, Ignatius underwent a religious conversion and pledged himself to the service of God.
 Following years of preparation and education, Ignatius was ordained a Catholic priest.
 With the blessing of Pope Paul III, he and a group of men formed the Society of Jesus (“the Jesuits”) in 1540.
 Ignatius’s vision, practical guidance, and charisma gained the Jesuits many followers, and it is in recognition of his extraordinary vision and leadership that this scholarship is so named.
 St. Ignatius of Loyola died in 1556.
 Gonzaga University proudly celebrates its heritage as one of the 28 Jesuit universities in the United States.

 Invited finalists will participate in activities hosted on campus and at Gonzaga’s Bozarth Retreat Center for the weekend.
 All meals, materials, and lodging (including separate housing for men and women) will be provided by the University.
 However, invited participants are expected to travel to and from the Competition Weekend at their own expense.
-A limited number of need-based travel stipends will be offered to those finalists who indicate that the attending the weekend is cost-prohibitive.
+A limited number of need-based travel stipends will be offered to those finalists who indicate attending the weekend is cost-prohibitive.

 CRITERIA FOR ELIGIBILITY